COVID-19 procedures that are followed for services on site at St. David's Center, at partner sites, and during in-home services.

 Client drop off and pick up will either be done curbside or inside the building, depending on the program and location.
 Parents/guardians and the public will not be allowed in the building, unless approved for specific treatment sessions or approved for pick up and drop off.

 6) PARENTS & VOLUNTEERS ON-SITE OR IN TREATMENT SESSIONS

 Community spaces inside our buildings are not open to parents for drop off, pick up, or waiting.
 Parents may join or observe therapy sessions via telehealth or receive approval to join a specific session by the treating therapist and the program supervisor.
 Parents will be required to sign a form stating agreement to follow St. David’s Center’s protocol in advance of both center-based and in-home services.
 Vaccinated volunteers are allowed in-center under specific circumstances.

 All clients and staff will wash hands for 20 seconds or more using proper handwashing techniques when entering a St. David’s Center building, home, or partner site and regularly throughout the day.
 If soap and water are not immediately available, hand sanitizer may serve as an alternative and is accessible in multiple locations and via portable bottles.

-All staff, parents, and clients ages six and older are required to wear face coverings upon entering St. David’s Center’s buildings, partner sites, and client homes, and shall wear masks when in classrooms, day treatment rooms, treatment rooms, and in communal spaces like hallways, bathrooms, kitchens, and workrooms.
-Any unvaccinated staff members and all parents/guardians should remain masked at all times indoors.
+All staff, parents, and clients ages six and older are required to wear face coverings in St. David’s Center’s buildings (classrooms, treatment rooms, and in communal spaces like hallways, bathrooms, kitchens, and workrooms), partner sites, and client homes.

 This guidance is superseded by mandates of local governments or businesses where St. David’s Center provides services.